 Devotees nailed to crosses on Good Friday in Philippines

-Prior to the reenacted crucifixions, dozens of barefoot penitents beat their bare backs with sharp bamboo sticks and wood.
-Some had their backs with razors cut to keep them bloody.
+Prior to the cross nailings, dozens of male penitents walked several kilometers (miles) along village streets while beating their bare backs with sharp bamboo sticks and pieces of wood.
+Some had their backs cut to keep them bloody.

 Foreigners have been banned from taking part since an Australian comic was nailed to a cross under a false name a few years ago near Pampanga.
 Authorities also believe that a Japanese man was nailed to cross as part of a porn film in 1996.